 Longer Looks: Interesting Reads You Might Have Missed

 Each week, KFF Health News finds longer stories for you to enjoy.
-This week's selections include stories on military medicine, covid, "superagers," Havana Syndrome, and more.
+This week's selections include stories on the dangers of medical tourism, body dysmorphia, "super seaweed," and more.

+How A Missed Tummy Tuck In Mexico Led To A Deadly Kidnapping

+Within minutes of riding into Mexico in a rented white minivan last month, Latavia McGee knew that she was lost.
+She and three of her closest friends — close enough that she called them brothers — had driven from South Carolina to Matamoros in the state of Tamaulipas so that she could get a tummy tuck procedure.
+It was a journey she had made once before, as part of a wave of American women seeking cosmetic surgery across the border.
+But this time, she was running late, had no phone service and had veered off course, Ms. McGee recalled in a recent interview.
+She was struggling to remember where the clinic was supposed to be.
+(Fortin, 4/17)

 The Wall Street Journal: